osquery: endpoint telemetry via SQL

 • MSSPs — EDR-lite on endpoints without budget for commercial agents

-The simplicity of the SQL model, cross-platform support and neutral governance make it a stable tool in open source endpoint visibility strategies.
+The simplicity of the SQL model and cross-platform support make it a promising tool in Open Source endpoint visibility strategies.

-References: osquery, open source release 29 October 2014 from Facebook (Mike Arpaia, Teddy Reed).
+References: osquery, Open Source release 29 October 2014 from Facebook (Mike Arpaia, Teddy Reed).
 Apache 2.0 licence.
-Governance handed to Linux Foundation in 2019.
 Supports Linux, macOS, Windows, FreeBSD.
 Fleet (Fleet DM) as open controller.
 Site: https://osquery.io.

 Need support?
 Under attack?
 Service Status